VedavyasaRao/ModernCPP/README.md

 ### ref and cref
 Function templates ref and cref are helper functions that generate an object of type reference_wrapper, using template argument deduction to determine the template argument of the result.
 More details can be found [here➹](https://modcpp11.blogspot.com/2023/09/lambda.html).
-### regular expressions
-Regular expressions are indispensable when looking for a specific information.
-They are highly versatile to filter out information or for validating inputs without needing to write lots of code.
-More details can be found [here➹](https://modcpp11.blogspot.com/2023/11/regular-expression-quick-tour-with_6.html).
 ### smart pointer
 CRT does not have garbage collector support therefore  dangling pointers, leaked resources causes instability in applications.
 Smartpointers are  used to get around this issue.
 A Smartpointer is basically a RAII (Resource Acquisition Is Initialization) object that wraps a pointer to an object or an array.
 New classes such as *unique_ptr* for sole ownership, *shared_ptr* for shared ownership and *weak_ptr* for non ownership references.
 More details can be found [here➹](https://modcpp11.blogspot.com/2023/09/smartpointer.html).